This site is undergoing constant refinement.

 Email your feedback to firstname.lastname@example.org, this will help us to improve it.

 Surgeons perform surgery to correct deformities, repair injuries, prevent and treat diseases, and improve human functioning and appearance.
-Medical Registrars training as Surgeons are included in this unit group.
+Medical Registrars training as Surgeons are included here.

 Performs surgery to correct diseases and disorders covering a broad range of medical conditions.
 Registration or licensing is required.

 Performs heart and lung surgery.
 Registration or licensing is required.

 Performs surgery to correct disorders of the brain, spine and nervous system.
 Registration or licensing is required.

 Performs surgery to treat muscular and skeletal diseases and injuries.
 Registration or licensing is required.

 Performs surgery to correct diseases and disorders of the ear, nose and throat.
 Registration or licensing is required.

 Provides surgical care and treatment to children from birth up to, and including, adolescence.
 Registration or licensing is required.